Aca-S/symee/README.md

 # SYMEE (Shunting Yard Math Expression Evaluator)

 SYMEE is a simple math expression evaluator based on Edsger Dijkstra's "Shunting Yard" algorithm which is used to convert infix expressions into postfix ones.
-The evaluator currently consists of three main points:
-- Tokenizer (used to split the input expression string into tokens)
-- Infix to postfix converter (based on the Shunting Yard algorithm)
-- Evaluator (used to calculate the final expression value)

 ### Features
 - Supports custom operators, functions, constants